| |

 death and the centennial of his birth, and at midnight I drank a toast of "deoessence" to his memory.
 Since the ground was covered in snow, I erected a tall brooding

 figure on top of his grave slab.
-As I was leaving a clattering forced me to turn around.
-An official looking, bearded, elderly man had emerged from behind a tree and
+As I was leaving I heard something clatter and turned around.
+An official looking elderly man, bearded, had emerged from behind a tree and

 was vigorously kicking the snowman apart. ...
 Klíma's language is hyperbolic, absolute, and combative because it captures his lifelong battle for his Self and with his